 (c) Withdrawn by the QSE, but a withdrawal is not effective if the deadline for submitting offers has already passed.

-(4) A Load Resource that is not a Controllable Load Resource may specify whether its Ancillary Service Offer for RRS may only be procured by ERCOT as a block.
+(6) A Load Resource that is not a Controllable Load Resource may specify whether its Resource-Specific Ancillary Service Offer for RRS may only be procured by ERCOT as a block.